AREON-LANDIR/DIR-ON/README.md

 A quiet handshake.
 A marker at the edge of a larger work.

-DIR‑ON stands as an open doorway,
+ÐIR‑0N stands as an open doorway,
 a public echo of a project
 that grows in a private space
 where structure and flux intertwine.